biography

 In early 2024, he was selected to benefit from the Bill Green Mentorship Program through LA Jazz Society.

 Jasper has always had a great understanding of the emotions and subtleties in music.
-With what has been noted by many as his "great sense of timing," he works and challenges himself daily to grow as a musician.
+With what has been noted by many as his great sense of timing, he works and challenges himself daily to grow as a musician.

 His understanding of rhythm was evident early on, when his mother gave him two straws to play with in his stroller at a coffee shop, and she noticed he was playing a beat.
-He started drum lessons at age three, and performed in yearly recitals starting at age five.

 When he was nine, his school music director assembled a small combo band, in which Jasper was the drummer.
 However, shortly after, the pandemic hit, and schools closed.
-Jasper spent most of his free time during this period listening to the blues, jazz, and progressive rock, and playing the drums.
-The music director found a way for the band to keep playing as well.
-Songs were selected, then practiced and recorded at home.
-The music was mixed, the students shot videos of themselves playing, and the whole thing was turned into music videos for the school community.
+Jasper spent most of his free time during this period listening to blues, jazz, and progressive rock, and playing the drums.
+When school reopened, the band was back playing together, and they moved through styles including Latin, pop, hard rock, funk, and jazz.

 In April 2023, the band traveled to Philadelphia to compete at the National Jazz Festival, where they won Best Small Combo, and Jasper was awarded the Best in Band Medal.